ericyang91/RTDS_Python/README.md

            self.diet = diet
            self.__age = age # Private attribute.
 Accessing it from outside by using pet_instance.__age will raise error. self._name = name # Protected attribute.
 Accessing it from outside will not raise error.
 However, it is not intended to be accessed directly outside the class.

+      p = Pet('crested gecko', 'rainforest', 'insects', 6, 'Queen')
+      p.__age # AttributeError
+      p._name # Queen
   ```

-- If you want to access the protected members of a class from outside, the built-in functions `hasattr` and `getattr` can be used to access protected members of a class or its instance.
-It cannot, however, access private members.
+- If you want to access the protected members of a class from outside, the built-in functions `hasattr` and `getattr` can be used to access *protected members* of a class or its instance.
+It cannot, however, access *private members*.
    - `hasattr(my_pet, '_name')`
    - `getattr(my_pet, '_name')`
    - ```python